jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) details of the assets and liabilities of the party at the close of the previous 12-month period; and (c) details of all mortgages, charges, and other security interests of any description affecting any of the property of the party at the close of the previous 12-month period.
 (4) No annual financial statements that are in respect of any period before 1 January 2023 are required to be provided to the Electoral Commission under this section.
+(4A) If a party’s registration is cancelled in any year, the secretary of the party, or the person who most recently held that position, must provide to the Electoral Commission a copy of—
+  (a) the party’s annual financial statements next due under this section as if the party’s registration had not been cancelled; or
+  (b) the financial statements of the party for the period commencing on the day after the party’s last balance date and ending on the date of cancellation of the party’s registration.
 (5) In this section,—
   - **default balance date** means 31 March in any year
   - **generally accepted accounting practice** has the same meaning as in section 8 of the Financial Reporting Act 2013